doc1oo/LovelyComposerDocs/index_en.rst

 The house is protected by magic, so it's okay, but the witches will soon be unable to eat food.

-The witches decided to use the magical instrument "Lovely Composer" to bring Thomas back with the power of music, to regain food and life!
+So, the witches decided to use the magical instrument "Lovely Composer" to bring Thomas back with the power of music, to regain food and life!

 作曲画面の概要